StefanAbl/init-script/cloud/Readme.md

 ### Setup DNS
-1. Setup mail.domain in dynv6
+1. Setup mail.domain in dns
 2. Setup reverse DNS
 3. Make sure correct timezone is set
 4. Add Dkim record and dmarc record to domain see https://www.c0ffee.net/blog/mail-server-guide/ for more